The latest numbers on COVID-19 in Canada for Monday, Feb. 8, 2021

 There have been zero tests completed.

-There were seven new cases Sunday.
-The rate of active cases is 26.1 per 100,000 people.
-Over the past seven days, there have been a total of 88 new cases.
-The seven-day rolling average of new cases is 13.
+There were two new cases Monday.
+The rate of active cases is 23.42 per 100,000 people.
+Over the past seven days, there have been a total of 82 new cases.
+The seven-day rolling average of new cases is 12.

 There have been zero tests completed.